pbfrandsen/CBA_genomics_workshop/02_genome_assembly.md

 # 02: Whole Genome Assembly

-[Hifiasm](https://github.com/chhylp123/hifiasm) is a tool for assembling genomes, especially for PacBio HiFi reads.
+[Hifiasm](https://github.com/chhylp123/hifiasm) is a tool for assembling genomes.
+It was originally developed for PacBio HiFi reads, but has since been updated for the most recent Oxford Nanopore pores/chemistry.
 It is available in `bioconda`, but also as source code that you can download and build if you so desire.
 There are a few different options that you can explore at the [hifiasm GitHub](https://github.com/chhylp123/hifiasm) if you feel so inclined.
 It is always good to become familiar with the various options.

 We'll run `hifiasm` as a batch job (i.e., a task submitted to the supercomputer).